-The art department is housed in the Sage Center for the Arts.
+The art department is housed in the Fine Arts Building.
 In addition to several classrooms, faculty offices, and studios, the department has a 12,000-square-foot gallery and a fully equipped graphics lab.

 For over two decades, the Daughtrey Gallery has hosted both professional and Hillsdale College student art exhibits.
 While it is a major teaching facility for the Art Department, it also delights thousands of campus and community guests who visit each year.